ankr/dotfiles/README.md

 My dot files.
 Their contents is brought together from all parts of the internet.

 ## About
-This repository contains configuration files to make your life in the terminal a lot better.
+This repository contains stuff to attempt to make the life in the terminal easier.
 Checkout the `files` directory to what is actually going on.

-*These configurations has been used in OSX, Debian and Ubuntu.*
+*Use at own risk!*

 ## Installation